Frequently Asked Questions (FAQ)

 CERT classes are offered several times during the year.
 Click Here to check the schedule for the next class

-What is the relationship of SVARC and CERT?
+What is the relationship of SnoVARC and CERT?